MissAllSunday/Breeze/Readme.txt

 Breeze adds a social wall to every member profile on your forum.
-Members can post status updates, leave comments, give likes, and mention each other - all without touching a single forum thread.
+Members can post status updates, leave comments, give likes, and mention each other.
 Works with any SMF theme, no file edits required.

 ----------------------------------------------------------------------
   REQUIREMENTS